-He wants you to know Him personally, as Paul prayed in Ephesians 3:14-21.
+He wants you to know Him personally and experientially, as Paul prayed in Ephesians 3:14-21.

 He wants you in His family.
 He wants to love you as a good Father, and He wants you to love Him as a trusting child, as He describes in Romans 8:15.

 This part can be very hard, I know.
 If your trust has been destroyed through massive betrayal, it can be exceedingly hard to ever trust again.
 My heart goes out to you about this part.